BartDeWaal/ERPN/README.md

 (take) that value to the end of the stack, or you can run any function to first copy the selected item to the end of the stack and then run the function.

+Use space or enter to copy either the last value or the value selected with the cursor.

 ## Licence
 GPL-3